-- Preview Email Newsletter

 Midpeninsula Regional Open Space District Opposes Rollback of 2024 Endangered Species Act Protections (10)

 WASHINGTON, Jan.
 7 -- The Midpeninsula Regional Open Space District (Midpen) has submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS), expressing strong opposition to a proposed rule aimed at rescinding the 2024 revisions to the Endangered Species Act (ESA) regulations.
-The district, which encompasses over 72,000 acres of preserved land on the San Francisco Peninsula, serves a community of nearly 770,000 residents and plays a vital role in protecting critical habitats in more ST
+The district, which encompasses over 72,000 acres of preserved land on the San Francisco Peninsula, serves a community of nearly 770,000 residents and plays a vital role in protecting critical habitats in a region noted for its high biodiversity.

 Mountain Valley Airport Co-Owner Urges to Withdraw Proposed Rule Change Affecting Glider Operations (10)

 WASHINGTON, Jan.
 8 -- A co-owner of the Mountain Valley Airport, Tehachapi, California, has submitted a public comment letter to the U.S. Department of Transportation Federal Aviation Administration urging the agency to retract a Notice of Proposed Rulemaking related to docket FAA-2025-3390 that could adversely impact operations of LAVIA ARGENTINA S.A.
 Model PA-25 Pawnee airplanes.
-The co-owner, John P Chapman, wrote that the proposal should not be implemented until the FAA addresses concerns ra more ST
+The co-owner, John P Chapman, wrote that the proposal should not be implemented until the FAA addresses concerns raised by the Soaring Society of America.

 My Church SGO Urges Changes to Expand Federal Tax Credit for Scholarship Contributions (10)

 WASHINGTON, Jan.
 8 -- My Church SGO, a scholarship granting organization based in Michigan, has submitted a public comment letter to the Internal Revenue Service (IRS) regarding Notice 2025-70.
 The letter addresses the implementation of a federal tax credit for contributions to scholarship granting organizations under Section 25F.
-The organization is advocating for adjustments that they believe will enhance the program's effectiveness and broaden access to quality education for low- and middle-i more ST
+The organization is advocating for adjustments that they believe will enhance the program's effectiveness and broaden access to quality education for low- and middle-income students.

 National Alliance of Forest Owners Urges Fish and Wildlife Service to Clarify Endangered Species Act Consultation Practices (10)